 Using the Template with the Gantt View

-Each of these construction management phases are further broken down by subtasks.
+Each of these construction management phases is further broken down by subtasks.
 For example, under contracts, our Gantt chart scheduling template has proposals, document review, bid date and award date.
 Of course, all of these categories are customizable, and you can add as many as you need to correspond with your project.

 The columns of the Gantt chart are also customizable.
 Use ours, or your own.
-You can adjust your project schedule as you want using our project management software.
+You can adjust your project schedule as you want using our construction project management software.
 The free construction schedule template is built with these columns: A numbered list, info, task name (and subtasks), WBS, duration of the task, planned start date, actual finish, planned finish date, percent complete, priority, planned hours, milestones.

 Using the Template in the Kanban View and Others